mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 ### Input Description

-Input for this call should be a json document with a list of records, each with a `stories_id` key and a `tag` key.
+Input for this call should be a json document with a list of records, each with a `stories_id` key and tag keys (see bwlow).
 Each record may also contain an `action` key which can have the value of either `add` or `remove`; if not specified, the default `action` is `add`.

 To associate a story with more than one tag, include multiple different records with that story's id.
 A single call can include multiple stories as well as multiple tags.
 Users are encouraged to batch writes for multiple stories into a single call to avoid the web server overhead of many small web service calls.

-The value for the `tag` key can be in one of two formats -- either the `tags_id` of the tag or the tag set name and tag in `<tag set>:<tag>` format, for example `gv_country:japan`.

-If the tag is specified in the latter format and the given tag set does not exist, a new tag set with that name will be created by the current user.
-If the tag does not exist, a new tag will be created within the given tag set.
+The tag can be specified with using a `tags_id` key or by specifying a `tag` and a `tag_set` key.
+If the latter form is used, a new tag or tag_set will be created if ti does not already exist for the given value.

 ### Example